Part of the series ‘Communism → second-wave feminism → social re-engineering’

 Regardless of which of many creative variations the exchanges of those vows now employ, and even if they are older, traditional ones, for most they have primarily nostalgic but no practical value.
 For some, those who marry themselves or their dogs, they have only nostalgic value, while for most onlookers they have become a joke.

 Yes, we have come a long way in three generations.
-Marriage is no longer legally binding for life, thanks to the divorce revolution pushed by people such as Betty Friedan, the other members of NOW, and their collaborators.
+Marriage is no longer legally and morally binding for life, thanks to the divorce revolution pushed by people such as Betty Friedan, the other members of NOW, and by their collaborators.

-Here are a two examples of the many aspects of the reality of that:
+Here are examples of the many aspects of the reality of that:

 In Germany, 1977 was the Year of Divorce Reform, celebrated as the marriage law reform of the century.
 The divorce reforms made divorce more punitive and somewhat more difficult, more expensive, to obtain.
 It could be said that if marriage is the prerequisite for divorce, then it can also be said that the taxing of divorce is the consequence of the latter.
 More…